Doing Business with the Illinois Tollway

 The links on this page serve as a pathway toward working as a part of our team.

 The Illinois Tollway provides a training video for contractors who want to learn more about how to do business with Tollway.

-May 2019 Move Illinois Quarterly Meeting and Professional Services Networking Event
+September 2019 Move Illinois Quarterly Meeting and Construction Networking Event

 How Can We Help You?

 |Job Order Contracting|

 |Professional Services Bulletins|

 The Illinois Tollway, in partnership with the State of Illinois Department of Central Management Services, utilizes the iBid Illinois website for selling Tollway vehicles and miscellaneous surplus inventory.

 Illinois Tollway directors, employees, consultants, their spouses, children or any person having any direct involvement with the disposition of Illinois Tollway surplus property may not bid on or purchase Illinois Tollway property.
 Furthermore, employees of the State of Illinois Department of Central Management Services or any other person possessing personal or first-hand information regarding the condition of any item available for auction on the iBid Illinois website are prohibited from bidding.